sapslaj/homelab-pets/README.md

 Home Assistant is deployed as a VM instead of on a dedicated Rasberry Pi or similar SBC because it is much easier to do backups of VM disks than it is to do physical disks, especially when access to the underlying OS is somewhat limited as is the case with HAOS.
 It was never designed with infra-as-code in mind and is hard to shoehorn it in, so for my own sanity I treat it more or less as a black box managed service and just back up the VM disk.

-### k3s

-WIP new Kubernetes cluster.
-Might be renamed. "production" Kubernetes cluster is still zerotwo.

 ### koyuki

 Physical server running Ubuntu